 A: We’ve done both.
 A swinging driveway gate is much easier to install and automate than a sliding driveway gate.
 A sliding driveway gate requires more room to operate, and is more expensive to automate than a swinging driveway gate.
 It really just depends on what your particular scenario is.

 Q: Do I need a single swing driveway gate or a double (dual) swing driveway gate?

 A: A single swing gate is typically used for up to a 12′ wide driveway.
 Anything larger than 12′ wide generally will be a dual swing gate.
 A curved driveway may be better for a dual swing gate, depending on which side of the curve the gate hinge post will be located.

-A: No, without a sufficiently charged battery the gate opener cannot open your gate even if there is power available.
+A: No, without a sufficiently charged battery the gate opener cannot open your gate even if there is 120v or solar power available.

 A: The gate opener battery may need to be charged (or replaced) or the gate may be sensing an obstruction.
 Nuisance tripping of the obstruction sensor can happen on a windy day or if the gate hinges need maintenance.

 Q: What power supply do I need for my electric gates?

 A: Your electrician needs to install a 110v 15a power supply to one side of the gate entrance.
 This will be used to charge the batteries on your electric gate operators.
 The power wire should be appropriately sized to the length of the overall run to account for voltage drop.